kshurik/rekkobook/docs/chapter2/intro_to_deployment.md

 ```

-- `[isort](https://pycqa.github.io/isort/)` - a library to make appropiate imports:
+- `[isort](https://pycqa.github.io/isort/)` - a library to make appropriate imports:
 alphabetical order and group by types to sections.
-Below is the example from official homepage
+Below is the example from the official homepage

 Before the isort
 ```{code-cell} ipython3